kuniyoshi/Tima/README.md

 - `⌘-1` to show Measurement view
 - `⌘-2` to show TimeBox view
-- `⌘-I` to focus new item field in Measurement view
+- `⌘-I` to focus on the new item field in the Measurement view
-- `Space` to progress time box in TimeBox view
+- `Space` to progress timebox in the TimeBox view
-- `Escape` to quit editing
+- `Escape` to quit textfield editing
 - `⌘-E` to export model data

 # POLICY